Jhan-P/cse15l-lab-reports/Lab Report 4.md

 ![Image](4.jpg)

-`lab7` is now located in our remote directory.
+`lab7` is now located in my remote directory.

 ## Step 3 - Running and confirming the failure of the JUnit tests